junrrein/pdfslicer/README.md

 # PDF Slicer

-This is a simple application for extracting, rotating and reordering pages of a PDF document, with undo/redo support.
+This is a simple application for extracting, merging, rotating and reordering pages of PDF documents, with undo/redo support.

 ![](docs/readme-screenshot-1.png)